-The Company paid \$2,435,000 in 2015 to settle claims related to alleged extra contractual obligations or to alleged bad faith claims stemming from lawsuits.
-The number of claims where amounts were paid to settle claims related to alleged extra contractual obligations or to alleged bad faith claims stemming from lawsuits was more than 500 during the reporting period.
+The Company paid \$972,000 in 2016 to settle claims related to alleged extra contractual obligations or to alleged bad faith claims stemming from lawsuits.
+The number of claims where amounts were paid to settle claims-related to alleged extra contractual obligations and to alleged bad faith claims stemming from lawsuits during the reporting period were between 101-500.
 The claim count information is provided on a per claimant basis.
+All of the alleged extra contractual obligations are related to a Florida Court-Induced Personal Injury Protection ("PIP") fee schedule litigation problem that severely impacted the entire industry.